Patient Resources

 EczemaQ mHealth app

-Guided by CIHR’s Strategy for Patient-Oriented Research and together with C. Bouchard (formal Patient Partner of the MUHC COE AD) Dr. Carolyn Jack co-founded and co-developed EczemaQ, a mobile health (mHealth) app designed to provide remote access to care and personalized medicine to adult patients living with atopic dermatitis, empowering this population through shared decision making and self-management of their disease.
+Guided by CIHR’s Strategy for Patient-Oriented Research, Dr. Carolyn Jack co-founded and co-developed EczemaQ, a mobile health (mHealth) app designed to provide remote access to care and personalized medicine to adult patients living with atopic dermatitis, empowering this population through shared decision making and self-management of their disease.

 The app’s validated educational content is centered around 5 common patient questions - What, Why, When, What now, and Where - with bite-sized, easily digestible educational content on atopic dermatitis.
 The ‘Body Map’ module gives patients the most up-to-date treatment options per body part, with information on posology and side effects.
 We also provide a diagnostic tool, disease tracking through the validated patient-reported outcome measure POEM, and a dedicated photo gallery and notes module.
 All of this is also available in French.